<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 The real estate industry demonstrates a challenging and crowded landscape, with the second-highest CAC average of $791.

-With a multifaceted approach involving extensive marketing, advertising and personalized sales efforts, real estate firms invest substantially to attract and retain clients.
+With a multifaceted approach involving extensive marketing, advertising and personalized sales efforts, real estate firms invest substantially to attract and retain clients—especially in high-demand locations.
 Their efforts result in a higher CAC that mirrors the resource-intensive nature of navigating the complex and competitive landscape of the real estate sector.

 B2B SaaS